steinareliassen/trunkfriends/README.md

 you.
 Finger pointing at you means status if they follow you, finger pointing right means that you follow them, green means they follow / you follow, red means you don't follow / they don't follow you.

-The result of this is stored in a file called "datafile.dmp".

 Next time you press "refresh against serer", Trunk Friends will compare the result against previous run, and add any changes to the end of the list.